 The Air Force's most complex maintenance group provides on- and off-equipment maintenance for over 140 assigned A-10, F-15C/E, F-16, F-22 and F-35 aircraft to support 10 flying programs, and all visiting Red Flag, Green Flag, and operational test and evaluation aircraft.

 57th Aircraft Maintenance Squadron accomplishes on-equipment maintenance of assigned aircraft, to include aircraft servicing, before and after flight inspections, launch and recovery, munitions loading, and any unscheduled maintenance requirements that occur during the course of the flying day.
-The squadron's Aircraft Maintenance Units (AMUs) include Raptor (F-22), Tomahawk (F-16C/D), Viper (F-16) and Lightning (F-35).
+The squadron's Aircraft Maintenance Units (AMUs) include Tomahawk (F-16C/D), Viper (F-16), Bolt (F-35) and Lightning (F-35).

 57th Maintenance Squadron provides munitions support, equipment calibration, and program management, while managing weapons standardization, quality assurance, manpower, client support, equipment, and facilities for the Nellis maintenance complex.

 757th Aircraft Maintenance Squadron accomplishes intermediate-level maintenance on aircraft and support equipment components, maintaining avionics, laser guided weapons systems, pneudraulics, fuel systems, engines, measurement/diagnostic equipment, electro-environmental, and egress systems.
-Squadron AMUs are Eagle (F-15C/D), Strike (F-15E), and Thunder (A-10).
+Squadron AMUs are Eagle (F-15C/D), Strike (F-15E), and Raptor (F-22)